steelvelveteen/project-template/README.md

 **Prettier** A code formatter used here for Typescript

-### Format on Save
+**NOTE:** Format on Save must be set on VSCode and configured to prettier

 Packages:

 1. `npm install --save-dev eslint eslint-config-airbnb-base @typescript-eslint/eslint-plugin @typescript-eslint/parser`
+1.A

-2. Optionally `npm install --save-dev eslint-plugin-jest`
+2. `npm install --save-dev prettier`.
+Optionally `npm install --save-dev eslint-plugin-jest`

-3. `npm install --save-dev prettier eslint-config-prettier eslint-plugin-prettier`
+3. To configure Prettier to work with ESLint: `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

 4. eslintrc.json must know where to find the `tsconfig.json` configuration file.
 This is set in the `parserOptions` section: `"project": ["tsconfig.json"]`